amarsanadi/where-am-i/README.md

 ### Installing

 Create a folder in your workspace.
-Clone the repository into a src direction and run catkin_make
+Clone the repository into a src directory and run catkin_make

 ```
 $ mkdir test_where_am_i